Greek Buck

 Greek Buck were a Canadian musical duo, consisting of Don Pyle (formerly of Shadowy Men on a Shadowy Planet and Phono-Comb) and Andrew Zealley.
 They are best known for "Spunk", the theme song to the American television series Queer as Folk.

 History

 Originally billed as Barely Pink, Pyle and Zealley changed their name to Greek Buck in 1998.

-In 2000 Greek Buck released a five-song EP, Bucquiem.
+In 2000, Greek Buck released a five-song EP, Bucquiem.
 Kevan Byrne and Kevin Lynn of King Cobb Steelie, as well as singer Caroline Azar, joined Pyle and Zealley.
-Their song "Spunk" was used as the theme song for the first three seasons of Queer as Folk, and was included on original TV soundtrack album for the show.
+Their song "Spunk" was used as the theme song for the first three seasons of Queer as Folk, and was included on original television soundtrack album for the show.

 Pyle and Zealley also composed the scores to several films by John Greyson (including Proteus, The Law of Enclosures and the short films This is Nothing and Herr), Sarah Polley (I Shout Love) and Wrik Mead (Fruit Machine, Hoolboom, Camp).
 CD releases of the soundtracks were billed as "Don Pyle + Andrew Zealley" to set them apart from the other Greek Buck releases.

-In 2002 the duo released an EP, No Time.
+In 2002, the duo released an EP, No Time.